lvgl/lvgl/docs/porting/disp.rst

 The orientation of the display can be changed with ``lv_disp_set_rotation(disp, LV_DISP_ROTATION_0/90/180/270, true/false)``.
 LVGL will swap the horizontal and vertical resolutions internally according to the set degree.
-IF the last paramter is ``true`` LVGL will rotate the rendered image.
+If the last parameter is ``true`` LVGL will rotate the rendered image.
 If it's ``false`` the display driver should rotate the rendered image.